pravalenka/Bank_loan_Data_Analysis-Using-SQL-Power-Bi-Excel/README.md

 --Note: I have applied multiple Filters on all the dashboards.
 You can check the results for the filters as well by modifying the query and comparing the results.
 For e.g-

-7.See the results when we hit the Grade A in the filters for dashboards.
+7. See the results when we hit the Grade A in the filters for dashboards.

 SELECT
 	purpose AS PURPOSE,
 	COUNT(id) AS Total_Loan_Applications,